JeNeSuisPasDave/docker-recipes/recipes/Gem In A Box/README.md

   datihein/geminabox:v0.13.1
 ```

-or on Windows 10 using Powershell, launch the container with
+or on Windows 10 using Powershell, run the container with

 ```powershell
 & docker run -d -p 9292:9292 `